 Electric Vehicle (EV) Charging Stations in Hawaii

-The adoption of electric vehicles is a key component in the state’s aggressive pursuit of 70% clean energy by the year 2030.
+The adoption of electric vehicles is a key component in the state’s aggressive pursuit of 100 percent clean energy by the year 2045.
 Hawaii’s substantial network of electric vehicle charging stations helps eliminate any range anxiety EV drivers may have.

 Most EV charging occurs at home, but for those who have a need to charge at a public location, it’s important to understand available charging networks.
 Each network has a unique model, with the most common approaches being monthly subscriptions, pay-as-you-go (i.e., pay per charge), and free (free to charge and no subscription fee required).
 To determine which charging networks have charging stations along your regular routes and close to your frequent destinations, the Hawaii State Energy Office has launched a smart phone application designed to help drivers locate publicly available EV charging stations statewide.
 The EV Stations Hawaii app will help locate public charging stations across the state with convenience and ease.
 An online version is also available!